SeekingAura/mathematicsComputing/README.md

 Also can follow the [Offical installation guide](https://matplotlib.org/users/installing.html) and go to instalation guide of **matplotlib**

 #### PyGraphviz
-This module provide tools for drawing with GraphViz, is usefull about format and position of nodes specially in certain trees, remember that require alredy installed [Graphviz](http://graphviz.org/) in your system is probably to offical instalation in windows makes error, so i recomend to use a unofficial binarie of CristiFati can download [here](https://github.com/CristiFati/Prebuilt-Binaries/tree/master/Windows/PyGraphviz), when already download to install with pip use the next command:
+This module provide tools for drawing with GraphViz, is usefull about format and position of nodes specially in certain trees, remember that require alredy installed [Graphviz](http://graphviz.org/) in your system.
+For install python module can install with pip (official python version) but is probably in windows make a error, so i recomend to use a unofficial binarie of *CristiFati* can download [here](https://github.com/CristiFati/Prebuilt-Binaries/tree/master/Windows/PyGraphviz), when already download to install with pip use the next command:
 ```bat
 pip install pygraphviz-1.5-cp37-cp37m-win_amd64.whl
 ```

-Make sure so the file are in the folder after to execution (probably require a path of Graphviz such as *C:\Program Files (x86)\Graphviz2.38\bin*)
+Make sure so the file are in the folder after to execution (probably require a path of Graphviz such as *C:\Program Files (x86)\Graphviz2.38\bin*), is **your responsability** use this unnoficial python module.

 # Data structure in networkx (representation)
+Based on concept of graphs, nodes and edges on programing can make a data structure for graph representation, here the implementations are in python languague and use module Networkx for that reason the estructure is the most appropriate for the module.

 ## Nodes
 The module networkx work with diferents data structure of python but the most simply usage is with lists, in the case of nodes the representation is a list where each element is a sub-list this sub-lists have node identifier and set initial features, the structure of *nodesList* in python follow the next code: